Central And Northern Bosnia And Hercegovina Bosnia And Hercegovina Travel Guide

 Many smaller establishments, taxis, and market vendors prefer or only accept cash (BAM).

-While many younger people and those in the travel industry speak English, it is not universal.
+While many younger people and those in tourism speak English, it is not universal.

-When boarding an area bus, you purchase the ticket directly from the driver; ensure you receive one.
+When boarding a local bus, you purchase the ticket directly from the driver; ensure you receive one.

 Politeness holds high value.
 Simple courtesies like "Dobar dan" (Good afternoon) and "Hvala" (Thank you) are appreciated.

-Be punctual for reservations or agreed-upon meeting times.
+Be punctual for appointments or agreed-upon meeting times.

 If invited into a local home, it is customary to accept a java or drink offered, even if it is just a sip.

-When entering private homes, it is customary to remove your shoes at the entry.
+When entering private homes, it is customary to remove your shoes at the entrance.

 Drinking coffee is an essential social ritual.
-Do not rush your coffee; take your time to savor the conversation and ambiance.
+Don't hurry your coffee; be leisurely to enjoy the conversation and ambiance.

 People generally stand closer when conversing than in some Western cultures.